Deep Sky Binocular List

 In October 2007, I completed Cowiche Observatory, a simple 9' x 9' slide-off roof observatory to house the 13" telescope and me on breezy nights.
 The roof slides on teflon pads, similar to a dobsonian telescope.
 I also made the South facing wall fold down, so I have the option of observing objects down to the horizon as they rotate into view.
 I have installed shelves along the North end for my eyepieces, star charts and other gear.

 The reasons I finally decided to build an observatory are quite simple.

-The background image of this webpage is the blue sky taken in September 2007 at the Orion Nebula Star Party on Table Mountain.
 The Cowiche Astronomer web site begin in 1995 when there were only 18,000 web sites up.
 It hasn't seen many dramatic changes since then, just a simple site currently using xhtml.
-Now there are about 200 million active sites.
+Now there are about 200 million active sites and 1 billion total if you count inactive ones.
 For a history of the very first web page, which started at CERN click here.
 The Clear Sky Chart and Weather Underground Sticker below give the conditions of the sky in the Yakima area, along with Sun/Moon data.
 Click on either for more detailed information.
 I also enjoy Astronomy Picture of the Day.

 Central Washington Wildflowers